Navratri 2022 Date, History, Celebration of Navratri

 As per the Mahakala Samhita, there are four Navratri in the Vedic calendar named Sharad Navratri, Chaitra Navratri, Magha Gupta Navratri, and Ashadha Gupta Navratri.
 The Navratri that usually falls in September-October is known as Sharad Navratri.
 It is the most significant Navratri that is celebrated with great fervor and enthusiasm across the country.

-This year the Sharad Navratri began today, October 7 with Ghatasthapana and end on October 15 with Vijay Dashami and Durga Visarjan.
+This year the Sharad Navratri began on, October 14 with Ghatasthapana and end on October 25 with Vijay Dashami and Durga Visarjan.
 Know about the history, significance, and day wise auspicious timings

 According to Hindu legends, Lord Brahma, Vishnu, and Shiva combined their powers to create Goddess Durga to defeat the demon king Mahishasura after he attacked Trilok – Earth, Heaven, and Hell.